markus1bauer/shiny_app_climate_altomuenster/README.md

 ***

-You can run this dashboard with following code in RStudio:
+You can open this dashboard with following link:

+[shinyapps.io](https://markusbauer.shinyapps.io/climate_altomuenster/)

+or run following code in RStudio:

 `shiny::runGitHub("shiny_app_climate_altomuenster", "markus1bauer")`

-or open the following link:

-[shinyapps.io](https://markusbauer.shinyapps.io/climate_altomuenster/)

 ***